 Yes.
 A discounted OneHE membership for individual members of AAC&U is available for $12.75 USD per month.
 This fee is significantly reduced when purchased by an institution.

-The Association of American Colleges and Universities (AAC&U) and OneHE have partnered to deliver sustainable faculty development available at scale.
+The American Association of Colleges and Universities (AAC&U) and OneHE have partnered to deliver sustainable faculty development available at scale.
 The partnership will enable AAC&U member colleges, universities, and systems to provide their educators with equitable access to professional development for enhancing teaching and learning, as well as to a global community of educators.
 AAC&U member organizations will receive a discount on the OneHE membership fee.
 Additionally, OneHE and AAC&U will seek input from members on the direction of the platform and will shortly begin developing microlearning that meets the needs and priorities of AAC&U member organizations.

 AAC&U member organisations receive a 15% discount on the list price.